swansonk14/graphing_fleas/README.md

 * `flea_row` - The initial row of the first flea. -1 to start in the center vertically.
 * `flea_col` - The initial column of the first flea. -1 to start in the center horizontally.
 * `num_fleas` - The number of fleas to simulate.
+* `square_name` - The name of the type of square to use.
+Different squares follow different rules.
 * `num_colors` - The number of colors each square can take on.
 * `display_frequency` - The number of steps between each update of the board display. -1 to update on command by pressing the "d" key.
 * `delay` - The number of milliseconds of delay between each step of the simulation.